 At MindnLife, we work with students to provide a series of stress reduction techniques that will clear up their mind, decrease their stress levels and help them revise more effectively.
 Our therapists specialise in issues relating to the mental wellbeing of students and use eevidence-basedtheories to help them combat exam stress, learn effective ways to stay focused and handle pressured situations and prepare for the futures.

-Contact Us for more information or to schedule a session with one of our qualified therapists
+Contact Us for more information or to schedule a session with one of our qualified psychologists.

-Please Note: MindnLife Practice does not currently have internship opportunities in the near future.
+Please Note: MindnLife Practice does not currently have internship opportunity, and we do not see the need for the near future.